virtual-labs/tool-vscode-plugin/README.md

             * **Description:** Briefly summarize the pull request.
             <center><img src="https://raw.githubusercontent.com/virtual-labs/tool-vscode-plugin/main/images/pR.png"<br> </center>

+## Common Mistakes:

+* * **Issue:** Error `ENOENT: no such file or directory, open 'experiment-name.md'` appears in the build log.
+  * **Workaround:** Ensure you open the specific experiment folder in the Visual Studio Code explorer, not the parent folder containing the experiment.
+The extension works only within the currently opened folder.

+* * **Issue:** Re-initializing the experiment from the start for every code change takes too much time.
+  * **Workaround:** Once initialized, you do not need to reinitialize the experiment for every change.
+Simply clean the build and resume from the validation step.

 ## Known issues and Workarounds:
 Below are common issues and their solutions to ensure smooth usage of the extension: